 - Battery

 - RAM door

 - Top case with keyboard

 - Optical drive

+- Clutch block, left

+- Clutch block, right

 - Display module

 - Display bezel

 - Clutch cover

 - Spacers at bezel scoops

 - Bezel scoops

 - Inverter board

 - LCD panel assembly

 - 1. With the display rear housing on a soft cloth, note the position of the sleep magnet recessed in the left side of the housing. - 2.
 Using a black stick or a jeweler's flatblade screwdriver, insert the tip of the black stick or screwdriver in the tiny opening under the magnet, and pry up the sleep magnet from the left side of the display rear housing.